shivavafadar/MachineLearning-course-spring2024/README.md

 *hw4*:
 + computation of prediction accuracy of hw3, calculation of precision, recall and F measure, ploting ROC graph for each class using SKlearn.
 + implementing PCA algorithm on it.

+*final project*:
++ Research article Prediction of bitcoin stock price using feature subset optimization
++ **Bitcoin Time Series Forecasting**

+Bitcoin is the longest running and most well known cryptocurrency, first released as open source in 2009 by the anonymous Satoshi Nakamoto.
+Bitcoin serves as a decentralized medium of digital exchange, with transactions verified and recorded in a public distributed ledger (the blockchain) without the need for a trusted record keeping authority or central intermediary.
+Transaction blocks contain a SHA-256 cryptographic hash of previous transaction blocks, and are thus "chained" together, serving as an immutable record of all transactions that have ever occurred.
+As with any currency/commodity on the market, bitcoin trading and financial instruments soon followed public adoption of bitcoin and continue to grow.

+* Data Exploration
+* Time Series Analysis
+*  Time Series forecasting with **LSTM**
+* Time Series forecasting with **XGBoost**
+* Time Series forecasting with Facebook **Prophet**
+* Time Series forecasting with **ARIMA**